hoffmannjordan/Tensor-Flow-Demo/README.md

 To do this, we try using a network that uses `conv2d` and `conv2d_transpose` layers.
 In the figure below, we show the input (gray scale), the result from early in training, somewhere near the middle of training, and the end of training.
 At the bottom, we show the target image.
 ![Prediction over Time](../master/ims/PredT.png)

+## Video
+Click on the below image to be redirected to a youtube video.
 [![Video](https://img.youtube.com/vi/9HE61S2OagU/0.jpg)](https://www.youtube.com/watch?v=9HE61S2OagU)

 # Supplementary Information